innolitics/rdm/README.md

 ## Who Uses RDM?

 - We use it at [Innolitics](https://innolitics).
-- A couple of our clients have used it and have successfully submitted 510(k)s using documents produced by it.
-One client also passed an IEC62304 [Intertek](https://www.intertek.com) Audit using the documents produced by RDM.
+- Several our clients have used it and have successfully submitted 510(k)s using documents produced by it.
+- One client also passed an IEC 62304 [Intertek](https://www.intertek.com) Audit using the documents produced by RDM.
+- Another client uses RDM to manager their entire QMS.

 **If you use RDM, please let us know.**